 The antidepressant buproprion is sold under the brand name Wellbutrin, but also less commonly as Zyban, Voxra, Budeprion, and Aplenzin (amfebutamone).
 Researchers are currently trying to determine whether Wellbutrin has caused life-threatening side effects in children born to mothers who were taking the drug while pregnant.

-As the adverse effects of Wellbutrin become better known, the FDA has required more stringent product warnings and prescription requirements, culminating with an October 2004 “black box” Wellbutrin warning.
-There is no effort to remove the product, and no Wellbutrin recall is in effect.
+As the adverse effects of Wellbutrin have become better known, the FDA has required more stringent product warnings and prescription requirements, culminating with an October 2004 “black box” Wellbutrin warning.
+There is no effort to remove the product from the market, and no Wellbutrin recall is in effect.
 The Rottenstein Law Group does not know of any significant Wellbutrin lawsuits or Wellbutrin class action lawsuits.
-Meanwhile, concerns that antidepressants, including Wellbutrin, are less effective than advertised are growing.
+Meanwhile, however, concerns that antidepressants, including Wellbutrin, are less effective than advertised are growing.
 For example, the New York Times reported that negative studies on their efficacy are often suppressed.

-The Rottenstein Law Group’s birth defect lawyers have discovered that Wellbutrin causes numerous birth defects, injuries, and other complications usually when used during the first trimester.
-If you used Wellbutrin while pregnant and your baby was born with the following defects, you may be eligible for compensation for medical bills, lost wages, pain and suffering, and other damages via a birth defect lawsuit.
+If you used Wellbutrin while pregnant and your baby was born with any of the following defects, you might be eligible for compensation for medical bills, lost wages, pain and suffering, and other damages:

 - Premature birth.